aiacovella/windows-surface-ubuntu-kiosk/README.md

 	```
 	 If you followed the directions above, you should have a directory named *_windows-tablet-ubuntu-kiosk_* under your home directory.
 This will be referred to as the project root going forward.

-4. Edit the _hosts_ file located under the project root directory and add the ip address(s) of your tablets under the _[ubuntu]_ section.
+4. Edit the _hosts.ini_ file located under the project root directory and add the ip address(s) of your tablets under the _[ubuntu]_ section.
 Each entry will be a combination of a host alias and an IP address as seen in the example below:

 	```
 	[ubuntu]